cnorick/curse-of-strahd-notes/Characters/Doru.md

 ![[Donavich#History/Info^]]

 ## What They Want
+- He wants to eat

 ## What They Know
 [[Barovian Lore]]
 - He knows that the [[Mad Mage of Mount Baratok|Mad Mage]] escaped into the woods
+	- He'll tell the PCs under the

 ## Relations
 Father: [[Donavich]]